helix-77/Voting-app/README.md

-Used Expo and supabase
+Used Expo, supabase and nativewind v2

 # To run the app
 Simply install the apk from the [release](https://github.com/helix-77/Voting-app/releases) page.

-Or you can run it on Expo Go
+Or, you can run it on Expo Go

-For that,
 1. Install dependencies

    ```bash